Halde303/ansible/docs/docsite/rst/roadmap/ROADMAP_2_2.rst

     **Done:** Windows integration tests now run on Shippable.

   - FreeBSD - Include FreeBSD in CI coverage.
-Not originally on the roadmap, this is an intermediary step for CI coverage for macOS.
+Not originally on the roadmap, this is an intermediary step for CI coverage for OS X.

     **Done:** FreeBSD integration tests now run on Shippable.

-  - macOS - Include macOS in CI coverage.
+  - OS X - Include OS X in CI coverage.

-    **Done:** macOS integration tests now run on Shippable.
+    **Done:** OS X integration tests now run on Shippable.